-Investments in its respective Subsidiary are expected to provide the PIMCO CommodityRealReturn Strategy Fund®, PIMCO CommoditiesPLUS® Strategy Fund and PIMCO Inflation Response Multi-Asset Fund with exposure to the commodity markets within the limitations of the Subchapter M of the Code and IRS revenue rulings, as discussed above under "Tax Consequences-A Note on the PIMCO CommodityRealReturn Strategy Fund®, PIMCO CommoditiesPLUS® Strategy Fund and PIMCO Inflation Response Multi-Asset Fund."
-It is expected that each Subsidiary will invest primarily in commodity-linked derivative instruments, including swap agreements, commodity options, futures and options on futures, backed by a portfolio of inflation-indexed securities and/or other Fixed Income Instruments.
-Although the Funds may enter into these commodity-linked derivative instruments directly, each Fund will likely gain exposure to these derivative instruments indirectly by investing in its respective Subsidiary.
-To the extent that PIMCO believes that these commodity-linked derivative instruments are better suited to provide exposure to the commodities market than commodity index-linked notes, each Fund's investment in its Subsidiary will likely increase.
-Each Subsidiary will also invest in inflation-indexed securities and/or other Fixed Income Instruments, which are intended to serve as margin or collateral for the Subsidiary's derivatives position, common and preferred securities as well as convertible securities of issuers in commodity-related industries, collateralized debt obligations, event-linked bonds and event-linked swaps.
+Investments in their respective Subsidiaries are expected to provide the PIMCO CommodityRealReturn Strategy Fund®, PIMCO CommoditiesPLUS® Strategy Fund and PIMCO Commodity Strategy Active Exchange-Traded Fund, Underlying PIMCO Funds, and the PIMCO Global Core Asset Allocation Fund with exposure to the commodity markets within the limitations of the Subchapter M of the Code and IRS revenue rulings, as discussed above under "Tax Consequences-A Note on the PIMCO CommodityRealReturn Strategy Fund®, PIMCO CommoditiesPLUS® Strategy Fund and PIMCO Commodity Strategy Active Exchange-Traded Fund, Underlying PIMCO Funds, and the PIMCO Global Core Asset Allocation Fund."

-To the extent that a Fund invests in its Subsidiary, it may be subject to the risks associated with those derivative instruments and other securities, which are discussed elsewhere in this prospectus.
-While each Subsidiary may be considered similar to an investment company, it is not registered under the 1940 Act and, unless otherwise noted in the prospectus, is not subject to all of the investor protections of the 1940 Act.
+It is expected that each Subsidiary will invest primarily in investment vehicles that invest in physical commodities, commodity-linked derivative instruments, including swap agreements, commodity options, futures and options on futures, backed by a portfolio of Fixed Income Instruments.
+The Underlying PIMCO Funds and the PIMCO Global Core Asset Allocation Fund will likely gain exposure to these derivative instruments indirectly by investing in their respective Subsidiaries.
+To the extent that PIMCO believes that these commodity-linked derivative instruments are better suited to provide exposure to the commodities market than commodity index-linked notes, each Fund's investment in its respective Subsidiary will likely increase.
+Each Subsidiary will also invest in Fixed Income Instruments, which are intended to serve as margin or collateral for each Subsidiary's derivatives position, common and preferred securities as well as convertible securities of issuers in commodity-related industries, collateralized debt obligations, event-linked bonds and event-linked swaps.
+To the extent that the Underlying PIMCO Funds and the PIMCO Global Core Asset Allocation Fund invest in their respective Subsidiaries, each Fund may be subject to the risks associated with those derivative instruments and other securities, which are discussed elsewhere in this prospectus.

-In addition, changes in the laws of the United States and/or the Cayman Islands could result in the inability of the Funds and/or each Subsidiary to operate as described in this prospectus and the SAI and could adversely affect the Funds.
-Changes in the laws of the United States and/or the Cayman Islands could adversely affect the performance of a Fund and/or a Subsidiary and result in the Fund underperforming its benchmark index(es).
+While a Subsidiary may be considered similar to an investment company, no Subsidiary is registered under the 1940 Act and, unless otherwise noted in the prospectus, is not subject to all the investor protections of the 1940 Act.
+In addition, changes in the laws of the United States and/or the Cayman Islands could result in the inability of the Underlying PIMCO Funds, the PIMCO Global Core Asset Allocation Fund and/or their respective Subsidiaries to operate as described in this prospectus and the SAI and could adversely affect the Underlying PIMCO Funds and/or the PIMCO Global Core Asset Allocation Fund.
+Changes in the laws of the United States and/or the Cayman Islands could adversely affect the performance of the Underlying PIMCO Funds, the PIMCO Global Core Asset Allocation Fund and/or their Subsidiaries and result in a Fund underperforming its benchmark index.